handshake-org/hsd/lib/blockstore/README.md

 # BlockStore

-BlockStore `lib/blockstore` is a bcoin module intended to be used as a backend for storing block and undo coin data.
+BlockStore `lib/blockstore` is a handshake module intended to be used as a backend for storing block and undo coin data.
 It includes a backend that uses flat files for storage.
 Its key benefit is performance improvements across the board in disk I/O, which is the major bottleneck for the initial block sync.

 Blocks are stored in wire format directly to the disk, while some additional